-Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, 02/15.
-Revised and pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/13.
-Images added, 08/13.
-Prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
-(New 05/99.)
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, 12/15.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/13.
+Images added, 08/13 & 12/15.
+Originally prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
+New 05/99.

 Rhododendrons and azaleas are some of the most popular spring-flowering shrubs in the landscape, and healthy plants can give years of pleasure.
 Many diseases and other problems can be prevented by following the recommended cultural practices for proper planting and care.
 More information on successfully growing azaleas and rhododendrons is available in the fact sheets HGIC 1059, Azalea Care; HGIC 1058, Azalea Planting; and HGIC 1073, Rhododendron.

 The fungus Phytophthora species causes one of the most common disease problems in the landscape for rhododendron and azalea.
 This fungus is a "water mold," and thrives in poorly drained or wet conditions.
 A wilted plant is usually the first sign of trouble.
 Rhododendron leaves will curl inward and droop.
 Drought can cause similar symptoms.
 Roots of affected plants appear soggy or blackened, and the outer portion of the root easily pulls away from the inner portion.

 Crown rot causes the lower portions of the stem to have a brown discoloration of the wood near the soil line.
 This disease is favored in poorly drained areas or when plants are set too deeply.
 Plants may remain without symptoms until further stressed from drought or flooding.